MakeMHz/project-stellar/documentation/Knowledge Base.md

 ### Solution
 - Move(rename) your desired dash board to ``E:\dashboard\default.xbe``

+## Offline Firmware Updating
+For offline firmware updating, there are currently two options.
+- Via USB; follow the [Firmware Recovery](documentation/Firmware%20Recovery.md) guide.
+- Via XBE; FTP the release ``StellarUpdateFW.xbe`` to your Xbox and use your custom dashboard of choice to launch it.

 ## Known Issues

 ### Video signal lost at the end of Stellar updates on HDMI systems